Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems

-In addition, there is a different perspective on invisibility in wave scattering, which concerns the design of material structures such that for a given set of incident waves, no scattering would occur.
-This is also referred to as the cloaking technology and has received considerable attentions in the literature in recent years.
-It is actually shown \cite{GLU,Leo,PenSchSmi} that one can make material structures that are invisible with respect to the probing by any incident wave.
-However, those structures employing singular refractive indices that are unrealistic for fabrication.
-It is a fundamental question in cloaking theory, whether one can employ non-singular materials to achieve perfect invisibility.
+In addition, there is a complementary perspective on invisibility in wave scattering.
+It concerns the design of material structures such that for a given set of incident waves, no scattering would occur.
+This is also referred to as cloaking technology and it has received considerable attentions in the literature in recent years.
+One can make material structures that are invisible with respect to probing by any incident wave \cite{GLU,Leo,PenSchSmi}.
+However, those structures employ singular refractive indices that are unrealistic for fabrication.
+It is a fundamental question in cloaking theory whether one can employ non-singular materials to achieve perfect invisibility.
 Our result, on the nearly vanishing of the transmission eigenfunctions, implies that in general, the use of singular materials for a perfect cloaking device is inevitable.
-Indeed, considering the incident plane waves of the form $e^{\mathrm{i}x\cdot\xi}$, with $\xi\in\mathbb{R}^n$, which are usually used for probing and they are non-vanishing everywhere in the space.
+Indeed, consider incident plane waves of the form $\exp(\mathrm{i}x\cdot\xi)$, with $\xi\in\mathbb{R}^n$, which are usually used for probing and they are non-vanishing everywhere in space.
 According to our discussion above, the high curvature of the shape of a regular inhomogeneous index of refraction scatters the plane waves nontrivially in general.
 This point has also been explored in our work \cite{BL2016} where it was proved that a corner of an inhomogeneous index of refraction scatters an incident wave not only nontrivially but also stably, as long as the incident wave is not vanishing at the corner point.
-The current study pushes this viewpoint to the much more general and practically interesting case of smooth shapes.
+The current study pushes this viewpoint to the practically interesting case of smooth shapes.
 This also motivates the following.
 To achieve invisibility for a given material structure, one should position the structure such that its corners or high-curvature points are located where the amplitude of the incident waves vanish.
-Finally, we would also like to mention in passing that there are some related research on the so-called approximate invisibility cloaking which employs regular mediums and tries to diminish the scattering effect; see e.g. \cite{Ammari2, Ammari3, DLU15, KOVW, LiLiuRonUhl, Liub} as well as the survey articles \cite{GKLU4,GKLU5,LiuUhl} and the references cited therein.
+Finally, we would also like to mention in passing that there is some related research on the so-called approximate invisibility cloaking which employs regular media and tries to diminish the scattering effect; see e.g. \cite{Ammari2, Ammari3, DLU15, KOVW, LiLiuRonUhl, Liub} as well as the survey articles \cite{GKLU4,GKLU5,LiuUhl} and the references cited therein.